The following definitions of use classes for Major Food Animal Species, Companion Animal

 consistent with long-standing FDA practice as well as current animal industry standards.
 Because

-Target Animal Divisions within
+Target Animal Divisions within the

-ONADE may group or separate specific classes of species differently, you should contact the applicable Target Animal
+Office of New Animal Drug Evaluation (ONADE) may group or separate specific classes of species differently, you should contact the applicable Target Animal

 Division to determine when separate INADs (Investigational New Animal Drug) are appropriate